Scottish and Southern Electricity Networks

 Click here to send a question to the contact.

-Southern Electric Power Distribution proposes to demonstrate and deploy the Low Energy Automated Networks (LEAN) solution.
-This consists of two methods to reduce electrical losses on the 33kV/11kV networks.
+The Low Energy Automated Networks (LEAN) project aims to deploy technology to reduce electrical losses on the 33kV/11kV networks.
 Approximately 6% of electricity generated is lost each year in the GB distribution network, incurring costs in the region of £1bn to customers.
 Most of these losses occur within transformer and lower voltage circuit operation.

-SEPD will trial two methods to reduce losses.
-The Transformer Auto Stop Start method will switch off one in a pair of transformers in selected substations to reduce fixed losses.
-The Alternative Network Topology method will be deployed alongside method one where appropriate, to further reduce losses and maintain network supply integrity.
+Southern Electric Power Distribution (SEPD) will appraise two methods to reduce losses.
+The Transformer Auto Stop Start (TASS) method relates to switching off one in a pair of transformers in selected primary substations to reduce fixed losses.
+The Alternative Network Topology (ANT) method may be deployed alongside TASS where appropriate, to further reduce losses and maintain network supply integrity.
 These methods could save over 31,000MWh of electricity over 45 years, worth over £40m to GB customers.
 This equates to savings of 6,421 tonnes of CO2.

-Southern Electric Power Distribution’s Low Energy Automated Networks (LEAN) project seeks to deploy and demonstrate innovative methods of reducing electrical losses within the 33kV/11kV distribution network.
+Southern Electric Power Distribution’s Low Energy Automated Networks (LEAN) project seeks to develop, deploy and demonstrate innovative methods of reducing electrical losses within the 33kV/11kV distribution network.
 GB losses currently cost around £1 billion per year and account for 1.5% of all greenhouse gas emissions in the UK.
 Forecasts show that the transition to a low carbon economy will lead to significant increases in electricity demand and a corresponding rise in losses.
 Traditionally, DNOs have tried to reduce losses through long-term asset management, replacing end of life transformers with lower loss models.